espresso/espresso/docs/Routing.md

 That's it!
 Now when calling "/read/news/articles/latest", `types` will be an array like ["news", "articles"] and  status will be equal to "latest".

-In a word, if Ruby method works with given params, HTTP action will work too.<br/>
+In a word, if Ruby method works with given params, HTTP action will work too.<br>
 Otherwise, HTTP action will return "404 NotFound" error.

 **[ [contents &uarr;](https://github.com/espresso/espresso#tutorial) ]**